sergejsha/tinybus/README.md

  * It doesn't create additional wrapper objects while dispatching an event.
 This allows you to use it in projects where many events get dispatched frequently.
  * TinyBus is designed to be called from a single thread only.
 In most cases this is Main Thread.
 It doesn't use synchronized classes, which makes it fast.
  * TinyBus does not analyse event's class hierarhy.
-It dispatches events to subscribers listening for exaclty these events, which makes it fast.
+It dispatches events to subscribers listening for exaclty these event types, which makes it fast.
+ * TinyBus provides easy to use ```TinyBus.from(Context context)``` method for conveniently access bus instance from inside any Androd component.

 Functional correctness